mathiser/inference_server_dicom_node/README.md

+# THIS READ ME IS NOT UPDATED FOR VERSION 2.0 YET

 # InferenceServer Dicom Relay (ISDR)
 This InferenceServer Dicom Relay (ISDR) is setup to serve [InferenceServer](https://github.com/mathiser/inference_server) through regular dicom networking protocols.
 The supported workflow is as follows: